Gandagorn/mostlyai_flat/README.md

 3. Install all required Python packages from `requirements.txt`.
 4. Activate the virtual environment.
 5. Run the main pipeline script (`main.py`) with the provided data path.

+All dependencies are pinned in `requirements.txt` for reproducibility.
+This file was generated from `requirements.in` using `uv pip compile`.

 ## Output